Sutima Sucharitakul: building a global platform for Thai contemporary art

 Playing the long game on the global stage

 Installation view of "Kawita Vatanajyankur at Art Basel Hong Kong", Nova Contemporary, Bangkok, Thailand (2023).
+Courtesy of the artist and Nova Contemporary.
+Photo by Panta Lertbanditkul.

 While international exposure matters, collaboration within Southeast Asia remains central to Nova’s approach.
 The gallery works closely with partner galleries in Indonesia and the Philippines, regions with strong and rapidly growing contemporary art scenes: “In Southeast Asia, collaboration is everything,” Sutima says.
 “We exchange artists, build shared audiences and support each other.”

 The philosophical core of Nova Contemporary’s programme lies in its engagement with history, spirituality and place.
-Rather than framing Thai art through narrow or stereotypical lenses, the gallery foregrounds practices rooted in local and regional histories while addressing contemporary concerns.
+Rather than framing Thai art through narrow or stereotypical lenses, the gallery foregrounds practices rooted in local and regional histories while addressing contemporary issues.

 “People often associate Thai art with Buddhism”, Sutima explains, “but we want to focus on spiritual and site-specific histories in the region.
 Our artists look at history and the past, but they also deal with very contemporary subjects.”